ESTABLISHED 2006

 - Our CARE Immunity (regenerative) Programme - Cleanse, Activate, Restore, Energise

-The herbs used in our CARE Programme are primarily immunostimulants, immunomodulators and immunoregulators, working synergistically with proprietary cleansing and purifiying herbs indicated for the particular system.
+The herbs used in our CARE Programme are primarily immunostimulants, immunomodulators, and immunoregulators, working synergistically alongside proprietary cleansing and purifiying herbs indicated for the particular system.
 See our Immunity page for more information.

-- Our Tonic blends - tonifying maintenance nutrition
+- Our Tonic blends - tonifying and nourishing maintenance nutrition

 Here's a way to look at this.
-Imagine you were to lift weights with your right arm for 8-weeks but not your left.
+Imagine you were to lift weights with your right arm only for 8-weeks but not your left.
 Your right arm will be more tonified.
-This means it’ll work more efficiently, there'll be less stress, and it won't fatigue as quickly.
+This means it’ll work more efficiently than your left arm, there'll be less stress on the connective soft tissues, and it won't fatigue as quickly.

 This is how tonic herbs work, and how they've been used for centuries as everyday foods.
 They have long-term, gentle, slow-acting benefits for a wide range of supporting actions in the body, usually enhancing immune function, mental clarity or muscular strength, and with the ability to maintain consistent stamina throughout the day and promote longevity – even improving libido!

-All these characteristics pulled together perform the action of tonifying - they’re gentle, they're rejuvenative, they act over a long period of time, and of course non-toxic (unlike pharma drugs) so no side effects.
+All these characteristics pulled together perform the action of tonifying - they’re gentle, they're rejuvenative, they act over a long period of time, and of course they're non-toxic (unlike pharma drugs) so there are no side effects.

-Certain herbs also have an affinity for certain parts of the body - certainly in Ayurvedic and TCM (Traditional Chinese Medicine) it’s well recognised that you can take a tonic herb on an ongoing basis which will strengthen either a particular system or the overall body.
+Certain herbs also have an affinity for certain parts of the body, i.e. passionflower (an anxiolytic) for the nervous system, liquorice (immunoregulator) on the adrenals, or mullein (expectorant) for the respiratory system.
+Certainly in Ayurvedic and TCM (Traditional Chinese Medicine) it’s well recognised that you can take a tonic herb on an ongoing basis which will strengthen either a particular system or the overall body.

 Adaptogen herbs are an excellent example – they have gentle benefits on the endocrine and nervous system, helping the body 'normalise' it's stress response to respond more appropriately, physically and emotionally, to recover quickly and suffer less damage during the stressful event.